Grieg Academy Music Education research group (GAME)

 - Open Global Music Academy: Development of online collaboration via consultation for Huaxia Yuefu (200 higher music education institutions) in China.

-- Musical Heritage and Sustainable Development (production of a book connected to Cultural Policy international PhD courses at Bergen Summer Research School)
+- Musical Heritage and Cultural Diplomacy (production of a book connected to Cultural Policy international PhD courses at Bergen Summer Research School)

-- “Popular music technologies in Norwegian schools” (co-authored article, in press, by Sondre Brudvik and David Hebert)
+- “Popular music technologies in Norwegian schools” (co-authored article, by Sondre Brudvik and David Hebert)